simonguld/CellSegmentationTracker/README.md

 * Trained using the Cellpose model 'CYTO2' as starting point
 * Trained on images of a monolayer of epithelial cells with roughly 500 cells per image
 * It has been trained so as not not segment cells at the image boundary (to avoid partial segmentations)
-* Images created using [...which kind?] spectroscopy
+* Images created using flourescence microscopy (5 min. between frames)
-* Resolution: ??
+* Magnification: 10x
-* Image size: 2560x2150
+* Image size: 2560x2150 (416x351 microns)
 * Default paramters for this model:
     * FLOW_THRESHOLD = 0.4
     * CELLPROB_THRESHOLD = 0.5